gwijthoff/sof_talk/sof_talk.md

 According to this model, science fiction is premised on a process of “estrangement” in that the literary gambit of the individual work consists of a “what if” question directed away from whatever we accept to be this world.
 Importantly, this movement away from our world must be “cognitive.”
 That is, the fictional hypothesis of the work is elaborated with objective, “scientific” rigor—it has to be plausible.

-These two elements of the science fictional narrative are intimately connected in that “the cognitive nucleus of the plot codetermines the fictional estrangement itself.”
-This is to say, the aesthetic of SF’s estrangement from our world—in a “gesture of pointing, a wide-eyed glance from here to there, a ‘traveling shot’ from the author’s everyday lookout to the wondrous panorama of a far-off land”—resides in the complexity of its relations with the given world.

-It’s only now that attacks on this formulation of science fiction’s supposedly defining feature are gaining any traction.
+Pretty basic, formalist stuff, but it’s only now that attacks on this formulation of science fiction’s supposedly defining feature are gaining any traction.
 Samuel R. Delany, who questions whether nailing down a concrete definition of science fiction is at all a useful critical endeavor in the first place, was one early detractor of Suvin’s work.
 Delany argues that

 > the presence and interaction of estrangement and cognition in a literary work are simply and blatantly insufficient to produce SF.
 If they interact in one way, they produce fantasy.
 If they interact in another, they produce surrealism.
 If they interact in still another, they produce criticism.